POSEIDON-SCRIPTS/Documentation/scripts/pos-zombie/config-examples/config.lua.md

     coverDistance = -40, -- distance that is added when the player is in cover }

+Config.LootSettings = {
-Config.DistanceToLoot = 5.0 -- Distance to open the menu
+    deleteAfterLoot = true, -- Delete the zombie or airdrop after looting lootDistance = 2.0, -- Distance to loot the zombie or airdrop }

 Config.ProgressBars = {